Shares Saver

 Who manages the shares after allotment?

-After allotment, shares are registered in each employee's name at the Central Securities Clearing System (CSCS).
-An independent trust holds unvested shares on behalf of employees.
-A professional ESIS administrator — such as Shares Saver — manages the ongoing administration: tracking vesting schedules, processing vesting events, distributing dividends, and providing employees with access to their share account through an online portal.
+After each monthly purchase, shares are registered in each employee's name at the Central Securities Clearing System (CSCS).
+A professional ESIS administrator — such as Shares Saver — manages the ongoing administration: processing monthly payroll deductions, executing share purchases through a licensed NGX stockbroker, updating CSCS registrations, distributing dividends, and providing employees with access to their personal share dashboard in real time.

 8